fe9lix/AccessRank/README.md

 - which fonts in a font chooser widget might be selected next
 - basically everthing where reuse or revisitation of things is involved...

 To improve on other common methods such as recency-based and frequency-based predictions, *AccessRank* adds Markov weights, time weighting, and other parameters for calculating a final score for each item while the algorithm tries to maximize both prediction accurracy and list stability.
-(Prediction accurracy is important since top items are easier and faster to access than items in the bottom section; list stability is important since the automatic re-ordering of items can impede usability when users try to reselect an item based on an already learned location.)
+(Prediction accurracy is important since top items are easier and faster to access than items in the bottom section; list stability is important since the automatic reordering of items can impede usability when users try to reselect an item based on an already learned location.)
 You can configure the algorithm depending on whether you prefer more prediction accuracy or more list stability.

 Here's the full reference for the [paper describing the formulas.](http://www.cosc.canterbury.ac.nz/andrew.cockburn/papers/AccessRank-camera.pdf):